guitarpawat/guitarpawat.github.io/GuitarPawat.me/content/posts/your-hobbies-do-not-deserve-to-be-judged.md

 The first blog that you wrote will not be that good.

 **The most important thing is I am happy while I am writing this and allow myself to improve my skills at my own pace.**

+Ps.
+Constructive feedback is good but I mostly find non-constructive feedback.
+I used to got bullied because I am bad at singing and hit by teacher because I really bad at my art assignment and I still remember it to this day :(